European bankers told to expect tougher regulation

 The debate over the ECB's role has erupted a week before the Commission unveils proposals for a "banking union" in Europe, a step seen as vital for breaking the link between failing banks and indebted governments.

-Fitschen said it was illusory to believe problems could be avoided by monitoring only big banks like Deutsche (DBKGn.DE), noting that Bankia (BKIA.MC) had become a national problem for Spain and the broader euro zone, though it was not considered systemically important by international regulators.
+Fitschen said it was illusory to believe problems could be avoided by monitoring only big banks like Deutsche, noting that Bankia had become a national problem for Spain and the broader euro zone, though it was not considered systemically important by international regulators.

 "No one had Bankia on the list to trigger a crisis," he said.

-Bankia, nationalised by the Spanish government in May, is emblematic of the sector's reckless lending during the country's property boom.
-Spain is now seeking a euro zone bailout of up to 100 billion euros (79.17 billion pounds) for its troubled banks.
+Bankia, nationalized by the Spanish government in May, is emblematic of the sector's reckless lending during the country's property boom.
+Spain is now seeking a euro zone bailout of up to 100 billion euros ($126 billion) for its troubled banks.

 Georg Fahrenschon, president of the association of German savings banks, rejected Fitschen's argument, telling the conference that saddling the ECB with hundreds or even thousands of banks to monitor would be onerous and counterproductive.

-Both he and his cooperative bank colleagues expressed concern that a common supervisor was a step on the path to a pan-European deposit guarantee scheme that would end up penalising strong institutions.
+Both he and his cooperative bank colleagues expressed concern that a common supervisor was a step on the path to a pan-European deposit guarantee scheme that would end up penalizing strong institutions.

 The bank supervision debate was triggered in June when European leaders met in Brussels and agreed to allow the euro zone's new permanent rescue fund to inject aid directly into troubled banks.